lianqiw/maos/docs/10_introduction.md

 pixel processing algorithm.
 Pyramid WFS is also implemented for the NGS with modulation and optical gain optimization.
 The laser guide star wavefront sensing model includes the impact of guide star elongation for a specified sodium layer profile and an optional polar coordinate CCD.
-Automatic subaperture or optical gain optimization can be done by dithering the spot in a circular motion and compare the input and measured motion.
+Automatic sub-aperture or optical gain optimization can be done by dithering the spot in a circular motion and compare the input and measured motion.